search

 Tip

-You could add this to the SearchViewMixin
+You could add this to the SearchViewMixin class

-in search/views.py
+in search/views.py.

-will write a time-stamped file
+The _explain method in search/search.py will write a time-stamped file

-containing the results e.g. elastic-explain-2019-01-07-13-20-46.json
+containing the results e.g. elastic-explain-2019-01-07-13-20-46.json.

 To manually update the index run the management command created earlier (see rebuild_contact_index.py).